LydiaMF/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-Collection of Projects accomplished during the Data Science Programm at Turing College.
+Collection of projects accomplished during the Data Science Programm at Turing College.

 All projects include an intense data cleaning step, and EDA and statistical inference step.